monero-ecosystem/promo-video/stealth_addresses.md

 ##3) - The Term - Stealth Addresses

-The phrase “stealth address” refers to the overall scheme in Monero, which allows recipients to have a single address that can be publically shared, but still be able to receive payments that are unlinkable to any specific address.
+The phrase “stealth address” refers to the overall mechanism in Monero, which allows recipients to have a single address that can be publically shared, but still be able to receive payments that are unlinkable to any specific address.
 In our example, Alice would create a random one-time destination value on behalf of Bob, where newly created outputs are sent to.
 Only Alice and Bob are able to verify where an output was sent with their wallet keys.
 An outside observer cannot link two addresses together nor tell if any transaction is associated to a public address.